fdac17/news/README.md

    1. Q: How come I need to have X number of commits by certain date?
 A: To avoid situation when all work is done at the end, or the intermediate results are not saved.
 The purpose of this is to practice frequent commits: do something, then commit before it disappears.
    1. Q: How do I know someone's GH id?
 A: Please see students/MapIDs.md

+- Google cloud infrastructure will be introduced fdac17/gcloud

 # Class on Aug 30